faf0/edi/README.md

 ## Use Cases

 Imagine this: you're in the terminal when a question pops up.
-Instead of switching to a browser, just tap into your AI bot right from the terminal!
+Instead of switching to a browser, just tap into your favorite AI bot right from the terminal.
-Type your question, hit enter, and voila!
+Type your question, hit enter, and you get the answer!

-As your conversation can be saved locally, you can call EDI as your mentor anytime from anywhere for wise advice based on your prior interactions.
+As your conversation can be saved locally, you can call EDI as your mentor anytime from anywhere for wise advice based on prior interactions.

 ## Requirements